AngryMaciek/SC4DA/README.md

 * The architecture behind base image is linux, 64bit.
 Virtual environment is dedicated to this system.

-* Interactive data inspection can be carried out in Jupyter Lab (:Python) or RStudio (:R).
+* Interactive data inspection can be carried out in Jupyter Lab (Python and R kernels) or RStudio (R).

 * Main tools and packages of the environment are listed in `environment.yml`.
 To see the full list please take a look at `docker-build.log`.